 satisfy

-negative real part.
+-negative real part.

-positive real part.
++positive real part.

-absolute value < 1.
+Sabsolute value < 1.

-absolute value > 1.
+Babsolute value > 1.

-imaginary part identical to 0 with a tolerance of 100*machine_precision as determined by Lapack.
+Rimaginary part identical to 0 with a tolerance of 100*machine_precision as determined by Lapack.

 The generalized Schur form for numeric matrices is

-are orthogonal.
-The matrix
+The matrices and are orthogonal.
+The matrix is quasi-upper triangular and

-is upper triangular.
+the matrix is upper triangular.

 The return value is a list containing the following components

-generalized Schur form of A.
+Sgeneralized Schur form of A.

-generalized Schur form of B.
+Tgeneralized Schur form of B.

-the number of eigenvalues (after sorting) for which the sorting condition is true.
+sdimthe number of eigenvalues (after sorting) for which the sorting condition is true.

-numerator of the real parts of the eigenvalues (numeric).
+alpharnumerator of the real parts of the eigenvalues (numeric).

-numerator of the imaginary parts of the eigenvalues (numeric).
+alphainumerator of the imaginary parts of the eigenvalues (numeric).

-denominator of the expression for the eigenvalues (numeric).
+betadenominator of the expression for the eigenvalues (numeric).

-matrix of left Schur vectors (matrix Q).
+Qmatrix of left Schur vectors (matrix Q).

-matrix of right Schur vectors (matrix Z).
+Zmatrix of right Schur vectors (matrix Z).

 The generalized Schur form for complex matrices is

-are unitary and the matrices
+The matrices and are unitary and the matrices and

 are upper triangular.